kunrex/Sugar.Lang/docs/README.md

 }
 ```

-Structs will always define a non static parameterless constructor.
-The compiler will provide one in the case the programmer does not.
-This constructor is used to initialise local variables.
+Classes and structs always define a non-static parameterless constructor.
+The compiler will generate one if the programmer does not.

-Classes will define a compiler generated parameterless constructor as long as no other constructors are defined.
+The compiler generated version will initialise fields to default or inlined values.

 ### Enums